MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/mrc/video/control/stop (POST)**

-Stops the current mixed reality recording
+Stops the current mixed reality recording.

 ## Mixed Reality Streaming

 > [!CAUTION]
-> Because of loopback isolation, you can't connect to Mixed Reality Streaming from inside an app on a device.
+> Because of loopback isolation, you can't connect to mixed reality streaming from inside an app on a device.

 HoloLens supports live preview of mixed reality via chunked download of a fragmented mp4.

-Mixed reality streams share the same set of parameters to control what is captured:
+Mixed reality streams share the same set of parameters to control what's captured:
 * holo : capture holograms: true or false
 * pv : capture PV camera: true or false
 * mic : capture microphone: true or false
 * loopback : capture app audio: true or false

-If none of these are specified: holograms, photo/video camera, and app audio will be captured<br>
+If none of these are specified, then holograms, photo/video camera, and app audio will be captured.

-If any are specified: the unspecified parameters will default to false
+If any are specified, the unspecified parameters will default to false

 Optional parameters (HoloLens 2 only)
 * RenderFromCamera : render from perspective of photo/video camera: true or false (defaults to true)